 Just as we prefer our food to be fresh and straight out of the oven, search engines also like updated and fresh content.
 In fact, blogs should be frequently updated with new data, statistics, and information.

 In addition to quality, using keywords, and updating your content, these are not enough to get your site to rank on Google.
 Whereas, search engines also check the relevancy of your content in regard to the search query.
 In other words, does your content do a good job at addressing and answering the search query.
 Therefore, the content on your site needs to be relevant to the search query for your site to perform well in search engine results.

 6. Content type:

 Throwing out a bunch of content isn’t going to attract prospects or readers to your site.
 Your page needs to be a blend of text, images, infographics, videos, and any other content.
 This ensures that your page is visually appealing, dynamic, and engaging to your visitors.
 Moreover, these elements will give you additional places to optimize your on-page SEO (more on this later)

 User experience influences a website’s rankings by sending positive and negative signals to Google’s algorithm.
 If there are too many negative signals, you may find your website slipping in the SERPs.
 Therefore, some easy ways to make sure your content and website are user-friendly include:

 Hate to say this, but when it comes to a website, looks are everything.
-But that doesn’t mean flashy colors, covering your web pages with pictures and images, or making every page too white.
+But that doesn’t mean flashy colors, or covering your web pages with pictures and images.
 Your website needs to be simple yet aesthetically pleasing.
 Make it easy for visitors to read and focus on your content.
 This will help convey authority, credibility, and trust when it comes to your content.